Explore Identity. Become an Advocate for Positive Social and Environmental Change.

 - are interested in gaining an increased understanding of their cultural identities through reflection on value

 - want to learn more about basic concepts of social justice

 - are interested in learning how to create positive change in their hall, PLU, the greater Tacoma community and beyond

 By participating in Diversity, Justice, and Sustainability (DJS) community, students will:

 - develop an increased understanding of their own cultural identity through critical reflection of their beliefs, values, attitudes and emotions

 - be involved in discussions, programs, and leadership development around the concept of social action

 - be able to identify ways to take action at PLU, our greater Tacoma community, and beyond to enact positive change

-First-year residents will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of social justice.
-A certain number of class seats will be saved for commuter students to opt into this learning community.
+First-year students will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of social justice.
 Previous linked courses have included (please note that these are EXAMPLES only):

 - Democratic Citizenship | James Albrecht | FYEP 101 Section 04 | MWF 9:15-10:20